Abortion rights backers rally in anger over post-Roe future

 In Texas, which has a strict law banning many abortions, the challenger to one of the last anti-abortion Democrats in Congress marched in San Antonio.

-Jessica Cisneros joined demonstrators just days before early voting begins in her primary runoff against U.S. Rep. Henry Cuellar.
-The race could be one of the first tests over whether the court leak will galvanize voters.
+Jessica Cisneros joined demonstrators just days before early voting begins in her primary runoff against U.S. Rep. Henry Cuellar, which could be one of the first tests over whether the court leak will galvanize voters.

 In Chicago, Kjirsten Nyquist, a nurse toting daughters ages 1 and 3, agreed about the need to vote.
 “As much as federal elections, voting in every small election matters just as much,” she said.

+In Los Angeles, high-profile lawyer Gloria Allred recounted how she could not get a legal abortion after being raped at gunpoint in the 1960s.
+She said she ended up having life-threatening bleeding after a “back alley” abortion.

+“I want you to vote as though your lives depend on it, because they do,” she told the crowd.

 Sharp reported from Portland, Maine.
-Associated Press writers Don Babwin in Chicago, Paul Weber in San Antonio, and Jacquelyn Martin and Anna Johnson in Washington contributed to this report.
+Associated Press writers Don Babwin in Chicago, David Porter in New York, Paul Weber in San Antonio, and Jacquelyn Martin, Gary Fields and Anna Johnson in Washington contributed to this report.